 If the WUS Assistance Information IE is included in the PAGING message, the eNB shall, if supported, use it to determine the WUS group for the UE, as specified in TS 36.304 [20].

 If the NB-IoT Paging DRX IE is included in the PAGING message, the eNB shall use it according to TS 36.304 [20].

+If the Constant Coverage Indication [FFS] is included in the Assistance Data for Paging IE, the eNBshall, if supported, use it to determine the paging carrier of the NB-IoT UE, as specified in TS 36.304 [20].

 8.5.3 Unsuccessful Operation